Kay Hanley

-Kay Hanley (born September 11, 1968) is an American singer and songwriter.
+Kathleen Hanley (born September 11, 1968) is an American singer and songwriter.
 She is best known as the vocalist for the alternative rock band Letters to Cleo.

 Life and career

-Hanley grew up in Dorchester, Massachusetts, across the street from the Wahlberg family.
+Kathleen Hanley grew up in the Dorchester neighborhood of Boston.
+Among her neighbors was Donnie Wahlberg.
+Hanley grew up in what she called a "very strict Irish-Catholic family"; because her parents limited her TV viewing, Hanley listened to the radio instead, usually WBZ when it was a music station in the 1970s.

 She attended school at St. Gregory's and Latin Academy.
 She has been lead singer/songwriter for rock band Letters To Cleo since 1990.
 The band name was inspired by Hanley's childhood penpal.

 In 1996, she co-starred alongside Gary Cherone in Boston Rock Opera's performance of Jesus Christ Superstar as Mary Magdalene.

 In 1999, Hanley appeared as herself in the film 10 Things I Hate About You, singing a cover version of Nick Lowe's "Cruel to Be Kind" to Heath Ledger and Julia Stiles at their characters' high school prom, in addition to performing original song "Come On" with Letters to Cleo during an earlier scene at a club.
 Towards the end of the 90s she began performing with her then-husband and fellow Letters To Cleo member Michael Eisenstein outside of the band.
 Around the same time, she gave birth to their daughter, Zoe Mabel.

 Songwriting

-In 1999 Hanley began a shift in her music career.
+In 1999, Hanley began a shift in her music career.
 She wrote and performed songs for the Kids' WB cartoon series Generation O! along with the rest of Letters to Cleo and provided the singing voice for Rachael Leigh Cook's character Josie in the movie Josie and the Pussycats.
 In 2002, she released her first solo album, Cherry Marmalade.
 That same year saw the release of Face to Face vs. Dropkick Murphys, a split EP by Dropkick Murphys and Face to Face that featured Hanley on the original version of the Dropkick Murphys' song "The Dirty Glass".
 The song would be re-recorded a year later for the band's album Blackout with their merchandise seller Stephanie Dougherty replacing Hanley on vocals.

 In 2003, Hanley was approached by Jun Senoue from Sega to co-write and perform on an original song for the video game Sonic Heroes.
 The result was the song "Follow Me."

 In 2004, Hanley released a follow-up to Cherry Marmalade, The Babydoll EP.
 That same year, she and her then-husband Michael Eisenstein had their second child, Henry Aaron, the name given in honor of baseball player Hank Aaron and their love for baseball.

 In August 2005, Hanley recorded a cover of Iggy Pop's "Lust for Life" for the soundtrack of the Reese Witherspoon film Just Like Heaven.
 In September 2005, she appeared on The Tonight Show with Jay Leno as part of a pre-taped man-on-the-street segment, singing a song about falling in love at Starbucks.